arq5x/gemini/docs/index.rst

 ==========================
 New GEMINI Workflow
 ==========================
-At long last, version 0.12.2 of GEMINI supports multi-allelic variants thanks to great work from Brent Pedersen.
-In order to provide this support, GEMINI now requires that your input VCF file undergo additional preprocessing such that multi-allelic variants are decomposed and normalized using the `vt <http://genome.sph.umich.edu/wiki/Vt>`_ toolset from the `Abecasis lab <http://genome.sph.umich.edu/wiki/Main_Page>`_.
+As version 0.12.2 of GEMINI it is required that your input VCF file undergo additional preprocessing such that multi-allelic variants are decomposed and normalized using the `vt <http://genome.sph.umich.edu/wiki/Vt>`_ toolset from the `Abecasis lab <http://genome.sph.umich.edu/wiki/Main_Page>`_.
 Note that we have also decomposed and normalized all of the VCF-based annotation files (e.g., ExAC, dbSNP, ClinVar, etc.) so that variants and alleles are properly annotated and we minimize false negative and false positive annotations.
 For a great discussion of why this is necessary, please read `this blog post <http://www.cureffi.org/2014/04/24/converting-genetic-variants-to-their-minimal-representation/>`_ from Eric Minikel in Daniel MacArthur's lab.

 Essentially, VCF preprocessing for GEMINI now boils down to the following steps.